Diseases and Conditions

 Mitral valve regurgitation

 Treatment of mitral valve regurgitation depends on how severe your condition is, whether it's getting worse and whether you have symptoms.
-For mild leakage, treatment may not be necessary.
+For mild leakage, treatment is usually not necessary.

 You may need heart surgery to repair or replace the valve for severe leakage or regurgitation.
 Left untreated, severe mitral valve regurgitation can cause heart failure or heart rhythm problems (arrhythmias).
-Even people without symptoms should be seen and evaluated by a cardiologist and surgeon specializing in mitral valve disease to determine whether early intervention may be beneficial.
+Even people without symptoms may need to be evaluated by a cardiologist and surgeon trained in mitral valve disease to determine whether early intervention may be beneficial.